bherthchavez/users-fetching/README.md

 ## Installation
 To install the dependencies, run the following command:

 ### `npm install`
 This will install all the required dependencies specified in the package.json file.

-Running the Application
+## Running the Application
 To start the development server and run the application, use the following command:

 ### `npm run dev`
 This will start the development server using Vite and compile the React.js application.
 Once the server is up and running, you can access the application in your browser at http://localhost:5173 (or a different port if specified).

-## Running Unit Tests
-To run the unit tests using Vitest, execute the following command:

 ## Running Unit Tests